 How to Use the Archive for Teaching

+Country Contexts.
 There are text introductions to every country we have interviews from; these introductions can provide some historical context, as well as introductions to the interviews, for both instructors and students.
-In addition, located on each country’s page is an interactive timeline of events.
-We also have text transcripts in the original language of the interview (except in some cases in India) and in English.
-Many instructors rely mainly on these texts and some of the lesson plans provide excerpts from these English language transcripts.
-In some courses, video clips from interviews are watched together in class, while in others, students are asked to watch and write about full videos.
+In addition, located on each country’s page is an interactive timeline of events in that nation’s history and particular events associated with gender and women’s rights.
+In addition, several different maps of the country are provided, as are national-level statistics on potentially-useful indicators.
+These are kept uniform across sites so instructors can easily make or assign comparisons.

 Thematic films are available for each of the four original sites.
 They are useful introductions to each of these country’s interviews, as they provide some context for the project, and women’s activism and scholarship in these countries: China, India, Poland, USA.
 Transcripts for these films are also available here: China Transcript, India Transcript, Poland Transcript, USA Transcript.
 We do not have thematic films available for other sites.